-The practice had a comprehensive business continuity plan for major incidents such as power failure or building damage.
-The plan included emergency contact numbers for staff.
-A copy of the plan was kept off site by one of the GPs and the practice manager so it could be used if the building was not accessible.
+The practice had a basic business continuity plan in place.
+It did not cover actions to take for major incidents such as power failure or building damage.
+There were no emergency contact numbers in the plan for staff.
+A copy of the plan was not kept of site for use if the building was not accessible.